 RON HORNER looks at the legacy of Jack Fletcher, the Texan whose grand vision for the Kimberley’s development holds great promise for Australia, for agriculture and for the earthmoving industry

 My social interests in life have been many and varied but when it comes to working interests, well, they are only based on heavy machines and the jobs they are used on.
-Mining, subdivisions, roadworks, pipelines, construction, irrigation, you name it — as long as it concerns equipment, I’m there.
+Agriculture, mining, subdivisions, roadworks, pipelines, construction, irrigation, you name it — as long as it concerns equipment, I’m there.

 In the past was just happy to be involved; it never really concerned me who was behind the major projects on which I was working.
 That was until I met Jack Fletcher.